Tuetli/Tuetli/README.md

-- 👋 Hi, I’m Daniel Mendez, Computence Science Bachelor (@Tuetli)
+- 👋 Hi, my name is Daniel Mendez, Computence Science Bachelor (@Tuetli)
-- 👀 I’m interested in learnign about Java(Microservices, Web Applications, Android, and whaterever it comes 👀)
+- 👀 I am interested on learnign about Java(Microservices, Web Applications, Android, and whaterever it comes 👀)
-- 🌱 I’m currently studyng a Java Backend Developer career on Platzi to improve my skills
+- 🌱 I am currently studyng a Java Backend Developer career on Platzi to improve my skills
-- 💞️ I’m would like to collaborate on InfoSys, DigitalOnUs, Enroute, Apple, Google... etc
+- 💞️ I would like to collaborate on InfoSys, DigitalOnUs, Enroute, Apple, Google... etc
+- ✨ Actually working at Softtek

 <!---
 Tuetli/Tuetli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.